Meuse → Mosel → Rhine - The Netherlands

 The St Andries connection is a small link with a big impact: it ties two major river routes together and provides a controlled, navigable transition between them.

-So from here: Kanaal van Sint Andries → Muese → Maximakanaal → Zuid-Willemsvaart.
+So from here: Kanaal van Sint Andries → Meuse → Maximakanaal → Zuid-Willemsvaart.

 Entering the Meuse (for a short stretch)